kachick/renovate-config-asdf/README.md

 NOTE

 - `main` branch will NOT work except GitHub.
 Because it points `local>`.
 Please use tagged versions as `github>kachick/renovate-config-asdf#1.6.0`.
-- Should pass `GITHUB_COM_TOKEN` for ENV with your PAT, at 2022-10-22, [beta version of fine-grained PAT](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) with no special permissions can not fetch github-tags (github-releases can be fetched!).
-So I recommend to use classic PAT.
+- Should pass `GITHUB_COM_TOKEN` for ENV with your **classic PAT**, at 2022-10-22, [beta version of fine-grained PAT](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) can not fetch github-tags with GraphQL as used as inside of renovate runner.

 ## Limitations